 Abortion services

-The type of abortion service available will depend on how many weeks pregnant you are.
+This will depend on how many weeks pregnant you are and where possible, which you would prefer.

 Medical abortion is available for pregnancies up to 24 weeks (and over 24 weeks in limited circumstances).

-Surgical abortion is available for up to 20 weeks and work is ongoing to set up a service for pregnancies up to 24 weeks.
+Surgical abortion is available for up to 20 weeks.

 Deciding to have an abortion